chdonncha/angular-laravel-testapp/README.md

 ## Todo

 - [ ] Create random generated seeders, or pull from a online API to populate the database tables for future ease of access
+- [ ] Create test database connection before connections can be established
+- [ ] Create unit tests for UserController